timescale/docs/timescaledb/overview/faq.md

 behavior of applications, models, consumers and connected machines; powering operational analytical workflows and dashboards; for QA and performance testing.

-## Why should I choose Timescale Cloud?
+## Why should I choose a managed Timescale offering?
-If you want all the benefits of TimescaleDB without the hassle of installing, maintaining, and administering the database itself, then Timescale Cloud is the best choice for you.
+If you want all the benefits of TimescaleDB without the hassle of installing, maintaining, and administering the database itself, then let Timescale manage and operate TimescaleDB on your behalf.

-Timescale Cloud manages all of the operational elements of your database so you can focus on building your applications and not making sure the infrastructure works.
+With cloud-based TimescaleDB, Timescale manages all of the operational elements of your database so you can focus on building your applications and not making sure the infrastructure works.
 We ensure you have a secure, high availability environment where we manage the infrastructure all the way down to setting up replications, point-in-time recovery, read replicas,